Barking dogs create more disputes between neighbours than any other issue, and they result in a large number of complaints to us every year.

 On 1 January 2014, the NSW Government introduced the 'menacing dog' category.
 A dog is considered menacing if it:

-a. has displayed unreasonable aggression towards a person or animal (other than vermin), or
+- Has displayed unreasonable aggression towards a person or animal (other than vermin)

 The Companion Animal Act 1998 regulations may declare a breed or kind of dog to be a menacing breed or kind of dog.

 If your dog is declared to be a menacing dog you must: